fakefake26/yggtorrent-ratio/README.md

 # yggtorrent-ratio
-Mozilla Extension which adds a quicker way to see availability of torrents on yggtorrent.is (and ygg.is) site
+Mozilla Extension which adds info on torrents for the yggtorrent.gg site:

+- a quicker way to see availability of torrents
+- the resulting ratio if the torrent is downloaded